6% Place

 the tipping point

 6% is the number, the tipping point.
-If a neighborhood can get that many creative workers, it becomes an attraction in its own right, according to a study by CEOs for Cities.
-We’re experimenting with this idea in a Pittsburgh neighborhood.
-Our blueprint for this neighborhood focuses on how to make this neighborhood such a 6% Place.
-The question we needed to answer was this one.
-What will it take to get 6% to move to a neighborhood?
+If a neighborhood can get that many creative workers, it becomes an attraction in its own right, according to a study by CEOs for Cities. cityLAB has been testing out this hypothesis in Garfield, an overlooked neighborhood in Pittsburgh’s East End, since 2011.
+Our goal is to fill in the neighborhood’s vacancies with creative workers who will be good neighbors, invest in the community, and help the neighborhood grow sustainably.
+In order to do this, we wanted to find out what would motivate creative workers to move to Garfield.
 Answering this question took some time.
 We broke it down into several tasks.

 the lay of the land